Updates on the current situation and humanitarian efforts of the Claretians in Ukraine

 Truskavets, Ukraine

-1646638935303 Scaled
+1646638935303 scaled

 In his last communication, Father Piotr said that as far as help in Poland is concerned, “we help by providing shelter in our communities (currently in the seminary in Wroclaw – 10 people, Lodz – a mother with a disabled child, Kudowa Zdroj – 3 people, Warsaw – help for the family of our cook (about 20 people) who arrived in Poland).”
 In addition, they help by buying what is necessary for daily life, as most of those who come to Poland brings practically nothing.
 So they buy clothes, medicines, hygiene products, food.